 In addition to the boost in flavor, this process also allows for accelerated browning of the meat.
 The surface of the meat is drier after dry-brining.

 If you decide to dry-brine the picanha, place the meat on a rack elevated over a rimmed baking sheet.
 Salt the meat as if you are going to cook it with that amount of salt on it.
 I think the biggest problem with dry-brining is that people excessively salt the meat then wonder why the final product is also excessively salty.

 For my grilled picanha recipe I was more liberal with the salt on the fat cap of the picanha far less generous with the salt on the exposed meat side.
 After salted, place the baking sheet in the refrigerator uncovered overnight or for up to 24 hours.
 I did dry-brine a whole piece for 2 days, and honestly, I saw no benefit to it.
 After 1 day the meat was dry enough to make me throw a piece of plastic wrap over it in the refrigerator for fear that the meat exterior would be excessively dried out.

 Let’s get grilling!

-Picanha is an easy to cook cut of meat that is loved by many and if you’ve never had it, you have to give it a try.
+If you’ve never had it, you have to give it a try!
 I personally love eating some of the fat cap with the meat, but if you don’t, that’s perfectly fine.
 It’s your meat and you eat it the way you like.
-However, if you are someone who likes their steak more well done, you might want to skip this cut as it will be tough and you’ll lose all those qualities I love about picanha.
+If you like your steak well done, you might want to skip this cut.
+It will be tough and you’ll lose all those qualities I love about picanha.